Rietta1/cicd_jenkins_project/README.md

 Go to pipline syntax *git* and the url and branch and generate syntax and add it to your pipeline checkout stage.

-Go to dashboard on jenkins, manage jenkins, configure system, global pipeline libraries and add library name`jenkins_shared_lib` and add the branch `main`, modern SCM , git , the git library url, apply and save.
+Go to dashboard on jenkins, manage jenkins, configure system, global pipeline libraries and add library name`jenkins_shared_lib` and add the branch at default `main`, modern SCM , git , the git library url, apply and save.

 Go to dashboard, manage plugin ,
 - install sonarqube scanner for jenkins,